VRConservation/neca_jpa/jpa.md

 :::{figure} /images/graphic.png
 :label: graphic
-Endowment operations and potential earnings over 10 years with a 6% return.
+Endowment operations and potential earnings over 10 years with a 7% return, 4% annual spending rate and 0.2% administrative fees.
+Total return is estimated at ~32%.
 Withdrawals would be from interest earned from the principle.
 Returns may be lower or higher than 6% so the investment may increase or decrease more or less than the linear increase indicated in the chart.
 :::

 <span style="font-size:12px !important; font-weight:normal !important; color:#444 !important; text-decoration:none !important;">
   <a href="images/graphic.png" target="_blank" style="font-size:12px !important; font-weight:normal !important; color:#444 !important; text-decoration:none !important;">Click to zoom figure</a>
 </span> <br>

 Financial calculations demonstrate the power of the initial investment over time compared to annual grants or allocations.
-With a conservative annual return of 6%, a spending rate of 4%, and an administrative fee of 0.2%, the endowment could yield approximately \$400,000 in its first year, with annual income rising to nearly \$800,000 by year 25.
+With a conservative annual return of 6%, a spending rate of 4%, and an administrative fee of 0.2%, the endowment could yield approximately \$400,000 in its first year, with annual income rising to nearly \$800,000 by year 25 ({numref}`endow-table`).
 This steady growth not only insulates the JPA from the volatility of state surpluses and deficits but also frames endowment funding as a long-term cost-avoidance strategy for public agencies and private donors alike.
 By establishing a robust endowment, JPAs can ensure operational continuity, attract and retain skilled staff, and maintain the flexibility needed to respond to emerging challenges in forest management and wildfire mitigation.

+This gives a starting income of 400k in year 1 increasing to almost 800k/yr in year 25 .

+For the Northeast California pilot, the initial income after year one would be \$400,200 rising to \$783,162 after 25 years.
+Annual contributions from other revenue is conservatively estimated at \$5,000/year and the administrative fee estimated to 0.2% which is on the high end of endowments in this range (0.1-0.2).
+The income is based on an approximate expense estimate from the pilot's Entity Action Plan of \$400,00/year.

 :::{table} Endowment analysis: How much will it cost?
 Average return is based on a 7% return with income generated averaged over the 1st five years.
-The initial income after year one would be \$400,200 rising to \$783,162 after 25 years.
-Annual contributions from other revenue is conservatively estimated at \$5,000/year and the administrative fee estimated to 0.2% which is on the high end of endowments in this range (0.1-0.2).
 :label: endow-table

 | Scenarios | Principal | Contributions | Avg.
 Return | Spending % | Admin % |